 You can draw a multilevel pie chart for this data.

 To do the same, first of all, create a basic table in Excel as shown below or something similar to it.
 Then select the data you want to show in the chart, including labels, by dragging the mouse across the cells.

 Go to the Insert tab and select from other charts.
 Select the Doughnut chart.

-It will display such circular chart.
-I have further ‘add data labels’ by right-clicking on each of the doughnuts separately, and manually labeled each product category name by inserting shapes.
+A circular chart will be displayed.
+To add clarity, you can further enhance it by right-clicking on each of the doughnuts separately and manually labeling each product category using shapes.

-It will make allow to create a multi-layer design chart.
+This change will allow you to create a multi-layer design chart.

-It consists of not one, but three separate doughnut charts, precisely aligned over each other.
-Similarly using the same methodology, you can make as many layers as you want to.
+It’s essentially composed of not just one, but three separate doughnut charts perfectly aligned on top of each other.
+Using this same technique, you can create as many layers as needed to represent your data effectively.